isomeric/isomer/docs/source/dev/introduction.rst

 ========================

-Here's how we do things in HFOS...
+Here's how we do things in Isomer...

 Communication